IronCoreLabs/tenant-security-client-go/README.md

 If you're looking for more examples the usage is very similar to that shown in our [Java Examples](https://github.com/IronCoreLabs/tenant-security-client-java/tree/main/examples).

+## License

+The Tenant Security Client is licensed under the [GNU Affero General Public License](https://github.com/IronCoreLabs/tenant-security-client-go/blob/main/LICENSE).
+We also offer commercial licenses - [email](mailto:info@ironcorelabs.com) for more information.

 Copyright (c) 2022 IronCore Labs, Inc. All rights reserved.